swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/index.md

 # Workflow Definition

 The Workflow Definition contains all the information necessary to define the behavior of a workflow.
-The most important part of this definition is the `tasks` property, which is an array of [**Task Configurations**](#task-configurations).
+The most important part of this definition is the `tasks` property, which is an array of [**Workflow Tasks**](#task-configurations).

 ## Workflow Properties

 | Field                         | Type                             | Description                                                                                                                     | Notes                                                                                             |
 | :---------------------------- | :------------------------------- | :------------------------------------------------------------------------------------------------------------------------------ | :------------------------------------------------------------------------------------------------ |
 | name                          | string                           | Name of the workflow                                                                                                            |                                                                                                   |